csswizardry/csswizardry.github.com/_posts/2026-08-05-web-perf-wednesday-003-native-spa-metrics-have-arrived.md

 meta: "Chrome 151 and web-vitals v6 bring native SPA measurement into production, while new browser controls reshape device and third-party governance."
 ---

-The [SPA measurement
-story](/2026/07/web-perf-wednesday-001-spas-are-finally-becoming-measurable/)
-has moved quickly.
+A lot has changed since last week, particularly in the [SPA measurement story](/2026/07/web-perf-wednesday-001-spas-are-finally-becoming-measurable/).
 What was an origin trial in spring and a beta feature in July is now arriving in stable Chrome, with Google’s reference `web-vitals` library ready to consume it.
 That closes a genuine monitoring gap, but it also changes the population behind some very familiar field metrics.
 More data is not automatically more truth if the migration now quietly rewrites what the dashboard means.

 ## Native SPA Metrics Need a Deliberate Migration